-Request for Fiscal Year: 2022
+Request for Fiscal Year: 2023

-Ad ganization's Name: Children's Advocacy Ctr.
-CUSI Idress: 50 Cherry Streed Swite 102 Burlington VT Ly, State, Zip: Burlington VT 05401 ebsite address: www.childendenses. or cusi-vt.org A. GENERAL INFORMATION 1.
-Program Name: Chittenden Unit for Special Investigations CUST Contact Person/Title: Peronica (Vichia) Rathgeb Executive Director CCAC 2.
-Contact Person/Title: Propies (Vichie) Rathgeb Executive Director CCAC Telephone Number: 802, 922, 5494 E-mail address: 4024bgebc bpdvt.org 3.
-Total number of individuals served in the last complete fiscal year by this program: Richmond (4,140) Chithenden Cody (173,940) 4. .
-Total number of the above individuals who are Town residents: Please, attach any documentation that supports this number.
-Percent of people served who are Town residents: 5.
-6. i.
-Amount of Request: \$\frac{5}{7},736.500 ii.
-Total Program Budget: \$\frac{5}{102,120.500}\$ you are requesting from the Town of Richmond: \$\frac{5}{2}.
-7. Please state or attach the mission of your agency: 8.
-Funding will be used to: Maintain an existing program Expand an Existing Program Start a new program 9.
+Organization's Name: Chittenden Children's Advocacy Center CUST Address: 50 Cherry Street Swite 102 Burlington VT City, State, Zip: Burlington VT Website address: www.chittendencac.org cusi-vt a arg GENERAL INFORMATION 1.
+Program Name: Chittenden Unit Cor Special Investigations CUSI 2.
+Program Name: Chittenden Unit Cor Special Investigations CUST Contact Person/Title: Vickie Rathgeb Exec.
+Dir.
+CCAC Telephone Number: 202.922.5494 E-mail address: ~rcthgobe bodyt.ors 3.
+Total number of individuals served in the last complete fiscal year by this program: 4119 Richmond 176,484 Chithendes County 4.
+Total number of the above individuals who are Town residents: Percent of people served who are Town residents: 5.
+6. Amount of Request: (cstimely) Total Program Budget (cstimely) Percent of total program budget you are requesting from the Town of Richmond: 7.
+Please state or attach the mission of your agency: 8, Funding will be used to: Maintain an existing programExpand an Existing ProgramStart a new program 9.
 Has your organization received funds from the Town in the past for this or a similar program?
 If yes, please answer the following: a.
 Does the amount of your request represent an increase over your previous appropriation?
 If yes, explain the reason(s) for the increase.
-Unknown as of today.
-FY22 will be level funded.
-Population increase/decrease is the only affect on Richmond budged.
-Final calculation made on October 22, 2020 Board approved. b.
+The name as of today CUST budget will not be officially b.
 Were any conditions or restrictions placed on the funds by the Selectboard?
 If yes, describe how those conditions or restrictions have been met.